cole-st-john/vscode-sigmaxim-smartassembly/README.md

 ## Release Notes

-Current: Minor release adding improvement to new productivity command towards complex project debugging.
+Current: Minor release adding improvement to new productivity command towards complex project debugging, as well as some bug fixes to the `local sel list ` command.

 ### 1.0.5